AnimeThemes/animethemes-api-docs/docs/list/playlist/destroy/index.md

 # Playlist Destroy Endpoint

-The playlist destroy endpoint soft deletes a playlist and returns the deleted playlist resource.
+The playlist destroy endpoint deletes a playlist and returns a confirmation message.

-For example, the `/playlist/N4hG` endpoint will soft delete the playlist of id N4hG and return the deleted playlist resource.
+For example, the `/playlist/N4hG` endpoint will delete the playlist of id N4hG and return a confirmation message.

 ## URL